 The target is knocked 1d12’ in a direction specified by the GM, and 1d12’ into the air.
 The target loses one Luck, or must take some level of damage on impact.
 On rolling a 12 on either dice, causes the target to be stunned.

 Any Fitness related rolls suffer disadvantage for the next turn.

 The target is zapped by a damaging electrical discharge.
-Suffers 8 + 1d6 damage.
-On rolling a 6, the target's muscles spasm, halving speed for 1d6 turns.
+Roll a Narrative check.
+On rolling a 9+, the target's muscles spasm, doubling Movement costs for the next three turns.

 A limb is seriously harmed by the force of the blow.
 Fitness checks suffer disadvantage until the target is healed.